BarOvda/Games4You/README.md

 # Games4You
-Share, buy and search for new video games
+Share, buy and search for new video games.
 Android application developed with Firebase

 ### Screen shots